 Aloe vera juice is rich in lectin, calcium, iron, amino acids, and potassium – and it has a pH level of 4.5 to 5.5.

-As we have seen, research sways on both the sides.
+Like we have seen, research sways on both the sides.
 Hence, what we can conclude is this – aloe vera juice is absolutely great.
 You can use it for its benefits.
-But if you have any medical condition, it is just as important to avoid its use and consult your doctor first.
+But if you are someone with any medical condition, it is just as important to avoid use and consult your doctor first.

 Latest posts by Ravi Teja Tadimalla (see all)